jjholt/inkscape-manager/README.md

 https://github.com/jjholt/inkscape-manager/assets/876097/48d0435c-9a33-42e2-ac91-1f14147acaa7

+#Dependencies
+Clipboard management to apply styles uses `xclip`.

+Written for `X11` and only tested using one window manager: `i3`.
+A rewrite for Wayland might happen eventually.

 # Keybinds
 A style consists of a list of property:value pairs.
 If a property or value is missing in a style, pressing that key will wait for another key before doing anything.